sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Superuser and Admin Users
 ===========

-Fire Insights supports a variety of permissions for roles.
-Each user can be assigned one or more roles.
+Superusers and Admin users have special permissions and rights.

 Superuser
 ---------

 A user in Fire Insights can be marked to be a super-user.
-A Super user has by default the below permissions:
+A Super user has the below permissions:

 #.
 User Management: Create/ Update User